|Nutrition Facts (per serving)|

-A whole muffuletta (also spelled muffaletta) is served on a round loaf of bread about 8 inches in diameter and fully 2 inches tall.
-Bread not included, the sandwich weighs in at almost 2 pounds.
-Eating a whole sandwich in one sitting seems impossible and, in fact, Central Grocery sells half- and quarter-sandwiches and the quarter-sandwich is the perfect size for a good appetite.
+There are many ways to make it at home, but this comes as close to the real thing as possible.
+A whole muffaletta is served on a round loaf of bread about eight inches in diameter and fully two-inches tall.
+Bread not included, the sandwich weighs in at almost two pounds!
+Eating a whole sandwich in one sitting seems impossible and, in fact, Central Grocery sells half- and quarter-sandwiches for that reason.

-- Cut round bread loaf in half horizontally.
+Cut round bread loaf in half horizontally.

-- Spread half the bottom portion with olive salad mix then layer on meats and cheeses.
+Spread half the bottom portion with olive salad mix, then layer on meats and cheeses.

-- Cover with top of bread.
+Cover with top of the bread.
 Ideally, the sandwich should be made an hour or more in advance and then tightly wrapped in plastic wrap to enable the juices to soak into the bread.

-- Slice into quarters and serve.
+Slice into quarters and serve.

 - Appetizer- or canapé-sized versions of this recipe can be made on slices of baguette.